 When and Where to Enjoy a French 75

-The perfect time to enjoy a French 75 is on New Year’s Eve, because it’s festive and delicious.
-The perfect place is at Arnaud’s.
-It’s in the New Orleans French Quarter, but if you can’t travel there, make one at home.
+Because it is festive and delicious, the perfect opportunity to enjoy one is on New Year’s Eve.
+The perfect place is at Arnaud’s in the French Quarter, but if you can’t travel, make one at home.
 Follow my recipe, sit back, relax and watch the ball drop.
 These are just as powerful now as they were in the ’40’s, so go easy and limit yourself to one or two.
+Print

 Ingredients